sharath2811/ComputationalNeuroscience/README.md

 The input randomly causes firing of some neurons in the network.
 Everytime a neuron fires, all the connections to that neuron increases by a small step.
 After the simulation is run, a threshold was set for the strength of the connections and all the neurons falling below this threshold was removed from the network.

 The output for the network is the connection strengths of the neurons.
 The resulting network is a network that represents learning for that particular stimulus.
-The heatmap below illustrates before and after the connections are removed.